How HDPE Milk Jugs Are Made and a Great Alternative

 It all has to do with the type of plastic we use.
 You see (pun intended ????) the bottles on the right are made of polyethylene terephthalate – more commonly known as PET.

-This is the same type of plastic they use to put soda into a 2L container.
+This is the same type of plastic they use to put Coke or Pepsi into a 2L container.
 In fact, for soda, PET is just about the only plastic material used for any size (2L or smaller).

-Why don’t dairy plants use PET plastic for producing their milk jugs?
+Why don’t dairy plants use PET plastic for making their milk jugs?

 The biggest reason is that up until very recently, you could not get a handle on the bottle like the ones you see above.
 Since a gallon of milk weighs about 8 pounds, you definitely need a handle if you want to pour yourself a glass.